 - Father or mother of the defendant’s child

-Stalking is the willful, malicious, and repeated following or harassing of another person and who makes a credible threat with the intent to place that person in reasonable fear for his or her safety, of his or her immediate family.
-Harassing, as it relates to Stalking, is a series of acts that that seriously alarms, annoys, torments, or terrorizes a person.
-It is judged from the perspective of how a reasonable person and would that reasonable person suffer substantial emotional distress.
+Stalking: The willful, malicious, and repeated following or harassing of another person and who makes a credible threat with the intent to place that person in reasonable fear for his or her safety, or his or her immediate family.
+Harassing, as it relates to stalking, is a series of acts that seriously alarms, annoys, torments, or terrorizes a person.
+It is judged from the perspective of a reasonable person and would that reasonable person suffer substantial emotional distress.
 Lastly, the harassment must actually cause substantial emotional distress (Penal Code section 646.9).

-Child Abuse is any non-accidental physical injury to the child that can include striking, kicking, burning, or biting the child, or any action that results in a physical impairment of the child (Penal Code sections 273ab, 273d).
+Child abuse: Any non-accidental physical injury to the child that can include striking, kicking, burning, or biting the child, or any action that results in a physical impairment of the child (Penal Code sections 273ab, 273d).

-Child Endangerment is the failure of a parent or other person with responsibility for the child to provide needed food, clothing, shelter, medical care, or supervision to the degree that the child’s health, safety, and well-being are threatened with harm (Penal Code section 271, 273a).
+Child endangerment: The failure of a parent or other person with responsibility for the child to provide needed food, clothing, shelter, medical care, or supervision to the degree that the child’s health, safety, and well-being are threatened with harm (Penal Code section 271, 273a).

 Whatever you’ve been charged with, it is important to address these allegations quickly with the help of an experienced attorney.